Nichole with her dad, Edward Jarvis.

 Before moving to Malden, Nichole was a founding board member of the nonprofit United in Service to Humanity.
 Since living in Malden, she served as the Islamic Society of Boston's Executive Director where she built dynamic community relationships in the interfaith community, local government, and law enforcement.
 As a result of this work, she was invited to the White House.

 For the past four years, her family has been growing and laying down roots in Malden.
-She has worked tirelessly as a community activist and now works as the Administrative Director at the Malden Islamic Center.
-Nichole also serves as an advisory board member of CAIR-MA and is the Executive Director of the New England Islamic Speaker's Bureau.
+She has worked tirelessly as a community activist and was a lead organizer for the Malden Islamic Center’s Open Mosque Day, the Fastathon that raised $6k to pay down student lunch debt, and is currently on the planning board for the 2nd Annual New England Muslim Festival hosted in Malden.

 As our families and children struggle with a starvation economy, crumbling infrastructure, and the unfolding opioid epidemic, Nichole realizes that an engaging education is critical for our future.
-With dwindling resources and more attacks on our public schools coming from a hostile administration, Nichole is ready to stand on the front lines and fight to protect our schools.
+With dwindling resources and more attacks on our public schools coming from a hostile administration that is imposing top-down budget cuts in furtherance of privatization agenda, Nichole is ready to stand on the front lines and fight to protect our schools.
 Through life experience, she knows that education is the best vehicle to a better life for ALL.

 Nichole with her mom, Tina Catalano.